-The Group conducts its business in a highly regulated environment, however, one in which the potential for unethical marketing and promotional practices remains inherent.
-Aspen endorses the ethical marketing of medicines and adheres to the principles contained in the marketing codes to which it subscribes.
-The Group has a written policy on gifts and benefits in terms of which employees of the Group, including directors, are prohibited from accepting or giving gifts or hospitality that are not of a nominal value or participating in events sponsored by current or prospective customers or suppliers.
+This year we strengthened our stance on bribery and corruption as outlined in our Code of Conduct by implementing an anti-bribery and anti-corruption policy, applicable to all our employees and our suppliers, service providers, consultants, agents or any third parties authorised to act on our behalf.
+This policy is aligned to the OECD's recommendations on corruption and prohibits any employee or agent of Aspen from directly or indirectly offering, paying, soliciting or accepting bribes in any form.
+Read with our gifts and benefits policy, it also prohibits the acceptance or giving gifts or hospitality that are not of a nominal value or participating in events sponsored by current or prospective customers or suppliers.
 Any employee who receives a gift or other benefit exceeding the local currency equivalent of USD100 is required to disclose this in writing to the Company Secretary & Group Governance Officer.
 Some types of gifts, benefits or entertainment are prohibited even if the value falls below this threshold.
 A Group-wide register of gifts is maintained by the Company Secretary & Group Governance Officer and is noted by the Social & Ethics Committee on a periodic basis.
 This register is also made available for inspection by the Board or any member of senior management on request.

-Aspen does not make payments or other contributions to political parties, organisations or their representatives or take part in party politics.
+We do not make payments or other contributions to political parties, organisations or their representatives or take part in party politics.
 Employees are free to participate in the political process in their private capacity provided it does not constitute a breach of the principles set out in the Code of Conduct and/or the relevant employee's obligations to Aspen under contracts of employment and does not negatively influence their productivity or the credibility of the Group.

-Aspen endeavours to promote a culture of openness and transparency throughout the Group and employees and other stakeholders are encouraged to report unethical conduct and other transgressions of which they become aware.
+We endeavour to promote a culture of openness and transparency throughout the Group and employees and other stakeholders are encouraged to report unethical conduct and other transgressions of which they become aware.